odoo/documentation/accounting/payables/misc/employee_expense.rst

 - car travel, reimbursed per unit of distance (mile or kilometer),

-- subsistence expenses, reimbursed based on the bill,
+- subsistence expenses, reimbursed based on the invoice,

 - other purchases, such as stationery and books, destined for the company but carried out by the employee.